sflavelle/writing/Incompatible Time (AHiT)/Chapters/03 - Don't Go/02 - Drumming Up Sympathy.md

 "But what about *this* time around?"
 Grooves rested a flipper against his colleague's shoulder.
 "We have a chance to do things right by her."

 "This time?
+Heh.
 There won't *be* a 'this time'."

 Grooves tilted his head to the side.